madebykind/madebykind-v3/content/work/chapter.md

   - vanda
   - rewilding-britain
 heading: Brand development of an international arts centre
-title: Chapter - Brand and Digital Case Study - Arts & Culture
+title: Brand and website for Cardiff-based art centre, Chapter - Kind
+description: A bold and colourful rebrand for an historic community force, delivered through a Spektrix-integrated website
 cover_img: images/strategy-notes.jpg
 cover_img_alt: Pam and Michelle stood in front of a wall of sticky notes
 block_class: bg-pink text-claret